kyuch4n/kyuch4n.github.io/_posts/2020-02-02-piglet-tutorial.markdown

 - Use if to specify a block of code to be executed, if a specified condition is true
 - Use else to specify a block of code to be executed, if the same condition is false
-- Use else if to specify a new condition to test, if the first condition is false
+- Use elif to specify a new condition to test, if the first condition is false
 - Use switch to specify many alternative blocks of code to be executed

 ### 2.4 Switch